 Open process.vi in the overrides folder.
 On either side, scripted accessors convert tag bus data into your user-defined cluster.
 These methods are not automatically generated by the project scripting tool and must be generated when the project is first scripted or after any change to the interface.
 If you need to make changes to the interface, go to Appendix A. Note: During this process, the lvclass files are modified and so LabVIEW requires that your classes are not loaded in multiple contexts.
 That is, you must close any other projects which currently have the class loaded.
 If you see a “lock” icon over the class, the script will not work.
 To script these methods:

-Open Tools >> TBDF >> Launch Control Module Scripting Utility…
+Open Tools >> DCAF >> Launch Control Module Scripting Utility…

 Drag the runtime class from the project over the runtime class path control or browse for it manually, then do the same thing for the configuration class (YourModuleName Configuration.lvclass).